Who Is the “Family” in Family Therapy?

-- Traditional families, which include heterosexual couples and their children, single parents, blood relatives, adoptive families, foster families, grandparents raising their grandchildren and step-families.
+- Traditional families, which include married heterosexual and same-sex couples and their children, single parents, blood relatives, adoptive families, foster families, grandparents raising their grandchildren, and step-families.

-- Elected families, which are self-identified and joined by choice rather than blood, marriage or law.
+- Elected families, which are self-identified and joined by choice rather than blood, marriage, or law.
 For many, the elected family is more important than biological family ties.
-Examples of elected families include emancipated youth, godparents, gay and lesbian couples with or without children and other non-biologically related people who have strong emotional ties.
+Examples of elected families include emancipated youth, godparents, unmarried heterosexual/gay and lesbian couples with or without children, and other non-biologically related people who have strong emotional ties.

 Ultimately, a family is a system, and the overarching goal of family therapy is to strengthen the system and bring balance and function to the family unit.

 - Stress: Addiction puts enormous stress on the family, affecting its stability, unity, physical and mental health, and finances.
 When a family member has an addiction, it’s difficult to establish and maintain normal, healthy routines when these are constantly being interrupted by unsettling and unexpected experiences.
 This is particularly true when the addicted family member is unpredictable or abusive.

 - Coping: Families living with addiction develop dysfunctional coping mechanisms as the household is continually affected by stress, anger, fear, and sadness, which disrupt family life and affect the ability of other family members to make connections with each other.